-As a student in the MD Program at the University of Wisconsin School of Medicine and Public Health, you need to be aware of how you use your time as one resource in organizing, prioritizing and succeeding in your studies.
+As a student at the University of Wisconsin School of Medicine and Public Health, you need to be aware of how you use your time as one resource in organizing, prioritizing and succeeding in your studies.

 Make a schedule, so you know how you spend your time.
 Develop a semester calendar of important dates including mid-term and final exams, holidays, as well as important social and family commitments.
 Each week, create a daily schedule that includes classes, study time, as well as personal time.

 Be aware of upcoming exams, so you can schedule review sessions a week or so prior to the test.
 Specify the particular course and the work you will complete.